nkoster/probo/README.md

 g++ -O -Wall -std=c++11 v.cpp -o v_tmp && cat v_tmp hi >v && chmod +x v
 ````

+You can also use `make.bash`, which will run above in one chain.

 #### Start

 Run the virus bootstrap executable in a directory that contains other executables: